Prepare for your Appointment

 Use this checklist to assemble your documents and information to prepare for your tax appointment or mail-in submission.

 ☐ Your new car lease contract or details*.
-If you use your personal vehicle to earn self-employment income and have entered into a new (or new to Personal Tax Advisors) lease, we will need details about the lease, e.g. MSRP of the vehicle, interest rates, payment amounts, length of lease.
+If you use your personal vehicle to earn self-employment income and have entered into a new (or new to Bonaventure Personal Tax Advisors) lease, we will need details about the lease, e.g. MSRP of the vehicle, interest rates, payment amounts, length of lease.

 ☐ Any relevant letters or documents you’ve received from the Canada Revenue Agency.